tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - The certificate type MUST be X.509v3 {{RFC5280}}, unless explicitly negotiated otherwise (e.g., {{RFC5081}}).

-- The end-entity certificate's public key (and associated restrictions) has to be compatible with the certificate types listed in CertificateRequest:

-       Client Cert.
-Type   Certificate Key Type

-       rsa_sign            RSA public key; the certificate MUST allow the key to be used for signing with the signature scheme and hash algorithm that will be employed in the CertificateVerify message.

-       ecdsa_sign          ECDSA-capable public key; the certificate MUST allow the key to be used for signing with the hash algorithm that will be employed in the CertificateVerify message; the public key
-                           MUST use a curve and point format supported by the server.

-       rsa_fixed_dh        Diffie-Hellman public key; MUST use the same parameters as server's key.

-       rsa_fixed_ecdh      ECDH-capable public key; MUST use the ecdsa_fixed_ecdh    same curve as the server's key, and MUST use a point format supported by the server.

 - If the certificate_authorities list in the certificate request message was non-empty, one of the certificates in the certificate chain SHOULD be issued by one of the listed CAs.